AnimatedSwine37/p4g64.customSubMenu/README.md

 # Custom Sub Menu
 A collection of mods for P4G Steam from multiple creators centred around the use of the sub menu.
 (Also on [GameBanana](https://gamebanana.com/mods/470352)!)

+## Supported Languages
+This mod fully supports the following languages:
+- English
+- Spanish (translation by @Artur16211)

+As long as you have version 2.9.2 or later of [Persona Essentials](https://github.com/Sewer56/p5rpc.modloader) the correct files for should automatically be loaded based on your in game language settings (e.g. in Steam).
+If your language is not directly supported, English files will try to be used, how well this works may vary based on the language.

+### Adding additional languages
+If you are interested in adding support for another language have a look at the `FEmulator\L10N\es` folder and copy its structure, replacing `es` with the appropriate langugae id from the [Localisation Framework documentation](https://github.com/AnimatedSwine37/Reloaded.Universal.Localisation.Framework?tab=readme-ov-file#supported-languages).

+The msg files should be straight forward to translate, they are just plain text files that you can edit with any text editor (e.g. notepad).

+The `MSG.TBL` file needs to be hex edited using [010 Editor](https://www.sweetscape.com/010editor/) (free trial) with the p4g_tbl template from the [010 Templates Repo](https://github.com/tge-was-taken/010-Editor-Templates).
+The following skill names need to be changed:
+- 619 - "Off"
+- 620 - "On"
+- 621 - "" (empty string)
+- 622 - "+"

+"On" and "Off" are used to indicate whether each option is turned on or not when configuring the parts of custom sub menu you want to use. "+" and "" are used by find a friend to indicate whether a social link is ready to rank up.

+If you need any assistance please feel free to reach out to me (@animatedswine on discord) or [make an issue](https://github.com/AnimatedSwine37/p4g64.customSubMenu/issues) on this repo.
+I'd love to support as many languages as possible!

 ## Features
 ### Quick Travel Plus
 by [Tekka](https://gamebanana.com/members/1739579) and [ShrineFox](https://gamebanana.com/members/1568750)